 If you want your man to open up about his feelings, you may have to step out of your comfort zone a bit, too.
 Take the first step, and talk to him about sports, or movies, or poker – whatever it is he’s into.
 Some men are silent about how they feel, but they love to talk about what they think.
 Get intellectual with him, talk about business, politics, philosophy, and you may have him chatting away happily for hours.

 When your guy does open up and start talking, listen without leaping to conclusions.
 Remember, a man’s mind just doesn’t work the same as yours.
 If you start reading into everything he says, it is bound to lead to misunderstanding.
 So listen.
 Just listen.

 Don’t insinuate.
 Don’t drop hints.
 Don’t beat around the bush.
 Your man isn’t going to be able to read you like your girlfriends do.
 He doesn’t pick up on the same things.
 If you want something, ask for it.
 If you feel there is an issue that needs to be resolved, say so.
 If you ask, “Why don’t you ever tell me how you feel?” you’ll get nowhere.
 Instead say, “I want to get know you better.
 I want to understand how you feel about this.
 It’s important to me.”

 There is no “one way” to get a guy to talk about how he feels.
 Every man is unique, and every relationship too.
 But if you and your partner are committed to each other and your relationship, and you’re committed to learning and growing as individuals, then together you can learn to remove the barriers and communicate like grownups.

 More information about Ben:

 Ben Neal Ben is a poet, musician, and freelance writer from Kansas City, MO.
 (Where my husband is from, btw.)
 He loves to be outdoors, camping, bike riding or working in the garden.
-You can connect with him on Facebook, and read more of his writings at the Elephant Journal or on his blog.
+You can connect with him on Facebook, and read more of his writings at the Elephant Journal.